jonnymind/SIRPAS/Base_System/Injury_and_Damage/Special_Injury_Rules.md

   points is less than 16, they are forced to retreat and cannot combat until healed.
 If the count of injury points is greater than 16, they turn into ash.
-* Zombies: They can’t receive light or serious wounds, but are destroyed when they receive an incapacitating or deadly wound.
+* Zombies: They can’t receive light or serious wounds, but are destroyed when they receive a heavy or deadly wound.
 When they receive a light or serious wound, they are unharmed, but the damage count stays at the level of their health (e.g. it becomes easier to inflict a deeper wound).